-- It’s a criminal offence to allow your dog to chase or attack livestock
+However much we love our dogs, they can still cause significant harm to livestock.
+It's also a criminal offence to allow your dog to chase or attack livestock.

-How to keep your dog safe around livestock
+How to keep your dog and livestock safe on walks

 Before you go

-- Remember that dogs who are ordinarily calm and focussed at home or on urban walks can become distracted and behave differently when in a rural environment where their sense of smell and chase instinct are easily stimulated.
+- Dogs who are ordinarily calm and focused at home or on their usual walks can become distracted and behave differently when in a rural environment where their sense of smell and chase instinct are easily stimulated.
 Even though your pet walks on lead without pulling or comes back immediately when called in the park, the enticing new countryside environment may make them forget your careful training.

 - Plan ahead before walking in the countryside.
 Take tasty treats with you to keep your dog focused on you and serve as a distraction if they become interested in livestock.
-Work on a solid recall so you can call your dog back to you when you need to, and a good sit, down and stay so you can keep your dog still when you need to remain calm around other animals.
+Work on their recall so you can call your dog back to you when you need to, as well as sit, down and stay so you can keep your dog still when you need to remain calm around other animals.
 Reward your dog for calm behaviour around animals.

 - Get puppies and older dogs used to livestock soon after you get them.
-Gradually expose your new pet to livestock from a distance and reward calm and relaxed behaviour with lots of treats.
+Gradually expose your new pet to livestock from a distance while on a lead and reward calm and relaxed behaviour with lots of treats.